janetjoywilson/janetjoywilson.github.io/_posts/2018-9-29-ripple-effect.md

 "Seven perfect days.
 Then he disappeared.
 A love story with a secret at its heart."
 I don't know how this one ends as I'm still reading ... let's discover the ending together!!
 But don't ghost me.

+## nature therapy

 I ran seven kilometres this morning.
 I may have to run another 70 km before I open my heart again.
-It just hurts too much to be vulnerable and open to a new chapter.
+It just hurts too much to be vulnerable and open to another new chapter.

 ![seven]({{ site.url }}/images/blog/seven.jpg)